 Careers and employability

-Most importantly, we organise our own annual careers fair with employers from planning, real estate and environmental management.
+Most importantly, we organise our own annual careers fair with employers from planning, real estate and environmental assessment and management.

 With a history of planning education that goes back decades, we enjoy strong professional links with planners, urban development professionals and environmental managers, particularly in the vibrant city of Manchester.
 These links with practitioners benefit our students in many ways, including:

 - placements and client-based studies;

 If you're an undergraduate, in year three you have the option to take a year out of your studies to complete a paid work placement.

 This will be arranged with an organisation engaged in planning, urban design and/or real estate (if you’re a Planning student) or the environment (if you’re an Environmental Management student) to apply the conceptual, digital and communication skills you practice at university.

 You can apply directly to this pathway when choosing your UCAS options, or switch to the Placement Year programme during your first year.